ngs-docs/2017-dibsi-rnaseq/dammit_annotation.md

 Run the command:

-    dammit annotate trinity.nema.fasta --quick --busco-group metazoa --user-databases nema.reference.prot.faa --n_threads 4
+    dammit annotate trinity.nema.fasta --busco-group metazoa --user-databases nema.reference.prot.faa --n_threads 6 # --quick

-Note that `--quick` is used for both the `databases` subcommand and the `annotate` subcommand.
-If we were to omit it at this point, it would warn us that the databases are not prepared and that we need to install them -- because we skipped over the full database install earlier.
+Note that if you used `--quick` for the `databases` subcommand, you would also need to use it here in the `annotate` subcommand, otherwise dammit would warn us that not all the databases are prepared and that we need to install them.

 While dammit runs, it will print out which tasks its running to the terminal. dammit is written with a library called [pydoit](www.pydoit.org), which is a python workflow library similar